 The domestication of the Common Carp began on rice farms in China.
 These Carp were imported to Japan by Chinese invaders and given the name Koi, or Nishikigoi.
 Koi is simply the Japanese word for carp, so it is rather redundant to call this fish a Koi carp.
 Now the Koi fish is highly revered in both Japan and China.

 The myth of the Koi and the waterfall emphasizes the creature’s strength and perseverance.
 It became a symbol of tranquility as well as determination.

 In Japan genetic mutations produced the beautiful red and yellow colors that Koi are now known for.
-The fish was promoted from a food source to a pet.
+Koi was promoted from a food source to a pet.
 In the 1830s crossbreeding and artificial selection produced even more attractive markings and scale patterns.